NYS DIVISION OF THE BUDGET

 HOW TO APPLY:

-To be considered for this or future positions with the Budget Division, please complete the Online Employment Application.
-Applications are held in the Division's resume database for six months, after which candidates may reapply to be considered for future opportunities.
-When applying, please select "NASBO" in the "How did you hear?" section.
+To be considered for this or future positions with the Division of the Budget (DOB), please complete the Online Employment Application and select "Macroeconomist" on the Title Applying For page.
+Applications are held in the DOB's resume database for six months, after which candidates may reapply to be considered for future opportunities.

-If you require assistance in applying for employment with the New York State Division of the Budget, or if you have any questions about working for the Division, please contact firstname.lastname@example.org.
+If you require assistance in applying for employment with the New York State Division of the Budget, or if you have any questions about working for DOB, please contact firstname.lastname@example.org.